writon-xyz/writon/SECURITY.md

 ## Bug Bounty

 We appreciate security researchers and may offer recognition for responsible vulnerability reports.
-Please contact us at security@writon.xyz for more information.
+Please contact us at hello.writon@gmail.com for more information.

 ---